thoughtworksarts/thoughtworksarts.github.io/app/_projects/salaf.markdown

     link: https://www.linkedin.com/in/alwinaoyewoleturner

 ---
-_Salaf [Arabic: سلف , ancestor] (2020)_ is part of an ongoing exploration into constructing Nouf Aljowaysir's genealogical journey using two different voices: her own and an AI ‘narrator’.
+_Salaf [Arabic: سلف , ancestor]_ is part of an ongoing exploration into constructing Nouf Aljowaysir's genealogical journey using two different voices: her own and an AI ‘narrator’.

 {% include image file='styleGAN2.jpg'
    caption='A collection of images generated from training a generative adversarial network (StyleGAN2) on absent figures in a historical dataset' %}